 The cost of balance of system refers to any expenses associated with BOS components.
-BOS costs include the purchase of parts, permitting, labor and installation fees, and other necessary costs.
+BOS costs include the purchase of parts, permitting, labour and installation fees, and other necessary expenses.

 The cost of balance of system does not include the purchase price of your solar panel array.